 Merrill Lynch Overview

 Please note that the following article and rates apply only to Merrill Lynch self-directed investing accounts.
 This Merrill Lynch review does not apply to any other Merrill Lynch,

 Pierce, Fenner & Smith accounts.

-Merrill Edge is an on-line discount broker operated by Merrill Lynch, a subsidiary of Bank of America.
-With low fees and excellent research tools, the firm offers a good value to securities traders.
+Merrill Edge is an on-line self directed discount broker operated by Merrill Lynch, a subsidiary of Bank of America.
+With competitive fees and excellent research tools, the firm offers a good value to securities traders.
 Let's take a closer look at this broker and see what it has to offer.

-Merrill Edge charges a very low $6.95 for stock and ETF trades.
+Merrill Edge charges $6.95 for stock and ETF trades.
 This rate definitely makes this firm a mid-range cost broker.
 Options are an extra $0.75 per contract.
 Clients with at

 least $25,000 in combined cash balances (it has to be uninvested cash) with Bank of America and Merrill Edge receive 30 trades per month free of charge.